• Skip to primary navigation

 What should you not mix in a smoothie?

-You should never use canned fruit because of the added syrup and sugar.
-Likewise, maple syrup, ice cream and sherbert are packed with added sugar.
+You should never use canned fruit because many options contain added syrup and sugar.
+Likewise, maple syrup, ice cream, and sherbert are packed with added sugar.

 Related Recipes